Prince77-7/newselivete/README-DOCKER.md

 - The application runs on port 3000
 - The application is built during Docker image creation
+- The SvelteKit preview server is used to serve the built application
 - No hot-reloading is available

 Access the application at: http://localhost:3000